traefik/hub/readme.md

 #### --adsl

 `make run-adsl` allows docker to pull the images before starting the cluster.
-We recommand to run it instead of `make run` if your internet connection is a bit slow.
+We recommend running it instead of `make run` if your internet connection is a bit slow.

 ### Exposed Endpoints